My Forking Life

 • You can use bone-in chicken if you prefer, just cook until the meat is fall off the bone tender.
 I don’t recommend using chicken breast in this recipe as it can dry out.

 • The kind of curry you use is important to this dish.
-I used 2 Tbsp Blue Mountain Country Curry and ½ Tbsp Betapac.
+I used 2 tablespoon Blue Mountain Country Curry and ½ tablespoon Betapac.
 Your stew will taste like whichever curry you choose to use.

 • Scotch bonnet pepper is optional in this recipe.
 Feel free to chop it up and remove the seeds or place it in the pot whole, while cooking, to flavor the chicken.